evergreen-ci/evergreen.py/README.md

 }
 ```

-The `patch_from_diff` API required the evergreen CLI to be installed.
+The `patch_from_diff` API requires the Evergreen CLI to be installed.
 Add the following to the host's DOCKERFILE:

 ```bash
 RUN wget https://evergreen.mongodb.com/clients/linux_amd64/evergreen